nleanba/typst-marginalia/main.typ

   #note-with-separator(keep-order: true)[This is a note with a dotted stroke above.]
   #note-with-separator(numbering: none, keep-order: true, shift: true)[So is this.]
 - ```typc block-style: (fill: oklch(90%, 0.06, 140deg), outset: (left: 10pt, rest: 4pt), width: 100%, radius: 4pt)``` gives:
+  #note-with-background(
+    flush-numbering: true,
+    keep-order: true,
-  #note-with-background(flush-numbering: true, keep-order: true)[This is a note with a green background and `flush-numbering: true`.]
+  )[This is a note with a green background and `flush-numbering: true`.]
   #note-with-background(numbering: none, keep-order: true, shift: true)[So is this.]

 - ```typc block-style: (fill: oklch(90%, 0.06, 140deg), inset: (x: 4pt), outset: (y: 4pt), width: 100%, radius: 4pt)``` gives: